hacickn/Smart-Home-Bilkent-G2C/group/meetingslog.md

 At this time, we discuss regularly to understand what stage we are at and sometimes we design the app together via using zoom application.
 We asked questions frequently to each other about how the interface of the app should look.
 We pay attention to our updates by keeping an eye on the github.
 Also we tried to finish the basic structure of the app.

 **ToDo:** Metehan will continue to do Elder Panel. İlke will weight Proteus, Arduino part,and will add help button with Hacı.
-Hacı will do ????????.(Although we decided to who weight more where, we also will do work on each piece.), Erengazi Mutlu, Tarık Karalı keep their focus on the designin while Nasuh paid his attention on the database.
+Hacı will add weather pane for android part, Erengazi Mutlu, Tarık Karalı keep their focus on the designin while Nasuh paid his attention on the database.
 ****
 ### Meeting ~ (01.05.2020, 40 min)
 ****